 “When you transform your mind, everything you experience is transformed.”

 – Mingyur Rinpoche –

-Try to apply this walking guided meditation by Tergar Instructor Myoshin Kelley in your everyday life.
+Listen to 10 minute guided meditation on breath by Tergar Instructor Myoshin Kelley

 Do you want to try meditation, but don’t know how to start?
 This free course is specially designed for beginners, and takes only a week to complete.